SAP-samples/teched2024-DA180/exercises/ex23/README.md

 16. The Transformation Flow run should run scheduled.
 User consent is required to run scheduled tasks or task chains.
 Authorize SAP Datasphere to run these tasks.
 <br>![](images/00_00_0020.png)

 17. Schedule the Transformation Flow to run once a day.
-It will retrieve the latest and changed records and add them to the local table.
+It will retrieve the newest and changed records and add them to the local table.
 Click ***Create Schedule***.
 <br>![](images/00_00_0014.png)

 18. Define the scheduling as ***Simple Schedule*** which is repeated every 10 minutes.
 Choose a time and select ***Create***.